Is a Labradoodle for Everyone?

-Never spay or neuter a puppy before it's 6 months old.
-If they are fixed before 5 months of age the puppy loses vital
+Never spay or neuter a puppy before it's 5 months old.
+If they are fixed before 5 months of age the puppy loses vital hormones,

 Are the puppies registered?

-copy of their puppy's parent's registration and Pedigree along with the puppy's ACHC registration papers once proof that
+their puppy's parent's registration and Pedigree along with the puppy's ACHC registration papers once proof that the puppy has

 What is so special about the puppies from Luv-a-Doodle?

-upon hours spent socializing, crate training, housebreaking and beginning obedience training that we do before
+upon hours spent socializing, crate training, housebreaking and beginning obedience training that we do before the puppies ever

 Do you offer a Health Guarantee?

-any questions you might have in the future.
+questions you might have in the future.
 Our interest in the pup does not end when they leave us.
 We also understand that

 circumstances can arise and the family sometimes has to make the difficult decision to rehome the puppy.
-We at
+We at Luv-a-Doodle offer

 Where are you located?